 In 1961, when he founded a company to develop innovative agricultural products, R.W.
 Nelson couldn’t have imagined that Kemin Industries would one day touch more than 3.8 billion lives worldwide every day with unrivaled expertise at the molecular level.

-Kemin Industries began 57 years ago on a shoestring budget in a vacant wool barn on Des Moines’ east side.
-With five children to feed, clothe, and educate, R.W. and his wife, Mary, invested the $10,000 in their savings account in the business, which offered two product lines – Silage Preservatives and feed flavors – to be sold throughout the Midwest.
-The Nelsons had strength behind them, both in the Nelson and Kelleher family members, as well as in their work ethic and ability to scale obstacles.
-Their business grew quickly, first exporting to overseas markets before the end of the decade.
+Kemin Industries was founded in 1961 on a shoestring budget in a vacant wool barn on Des Moines’ east side.
+With five children to feed, clothe, and educate, R.W. and his wife, Mary, invested $10,000 in their savings account in the business, offering two product lines – silage preservatives and feed flavors – to be sold throughout the Midwest.
+With support from both sides of their extended families, the Nelsons and the Kellehers, Mary and R.W. persevered in growing their business and overcoming obstacles every start up can face.
+The business grew quickly in the US and expanded globally with exports to overseas markets by the end of the decade.

 R.W. holds four patents and has been recognized worldwide for his innovations.
-He received citations from two presidents: the President’s “E” Certificate for Exports form President Nixon in 1971, and the President’s “E” Star Award for Excellence in Export from President Carter in 1978.
+He received citations from two presidents: the President’s “E” Certificate for Exports from President Nixon in 1971, and the President’s “E” Star Award for Excellence in Export from President Carter in 1978.
 R.W. also received the U.S. Department of Commerce’s Export Award in 1972, the State of Iowa Economic Impact Award in 1987, the Ernst and Young Entrepreneur Achievement Iowa Award in 1991 and the Iowa Biotechnology Association’s Entrepreneur Achievement Biotechnology Award in 2004.
-He was inducted into the Iowa Business Hall of Fame in 2006.
+He and Mary were inducted into the Iowa Business Hall of Fame in 2006.

 R.W. has served on more than a dozen boards and committees for industry trade groups, banks, the American Institute of Entrepreneurs, Wellmark Blue Cross Blue Shield, Drake University, private primary and secondary schools in the Des Moines Diocese and the Greater Des Moines Committee, a group of business luminaries founded in 1907 to share information about important topics in the community and nation.
 He is a member of the American Chemical Society and the American Feed Industry Association.